-On October 24, 1996, November 1, 2000, December 14, 2004, and December 11, 2008, the Department published in the Federal Register a schedule of CMPs adjusted for inflation as required by law.
+On October 24, 1996 and November 1, 2000, and again on December 14, 2004, the Department published in the Federal Register a schedule of CMP adjusted for inflation as required by law.
 By this publication, CMPs are again being adjusted for inflation as prescribed by law.

 A civil monetary penalty is defined as any penalty, fine, or other sanction that:

 1. Is for a specific monetary amount as provided by Federal law, or has a maximum amount provided for by Federal law; and,

 2. Is assessed or enforced by an agency pursuant to Federal law; and,